 Yes, they are optional, but if you get your hands on some you will find yourself using them on everything!

-Grilled Bread Salad with Peppers and Onions and Urfa Chilies
+Grilled Bread Salad with Peppers,and Onions

 6 oz approximately of rustic style country bread with crusts removed, torn into large pieces (I used olive bread)